-Students in grades 3-10 who took SAGE in 2017-2018 were assigned tests based on course enrollment.
-In order for students to be assigned the appropriate test, they must:
+Students in grades 3-8 who took RISE in 2018-2019 were assigned tests based on course enrollment.
+Students in Grades 9-10 who to Utah Aspire Plus (UA+) in 2018-2019 were assigned tests based on grade level.
+For students to be assigned the appropriate test, they must be:

-- Be enrolled in a Utah public school; - Be enrolled for a Full Academic Year (FAY; Enrolled in the same school for ≥ 160 days); - Be enrolled in courses which have core codes with associated tests (e.g. ELA, math, or science), as sent by the LEA through UTREx; and, - Complete the course instruction.
+- Enrolled in a Utah public school, - Enrolled for a Full Academic Year (FAY; Enrolled in the same school for ≥ 160 days), - Enrolled in courses which have core codes with associated tests (e.g. ELA, math, or science), as sent by the LEA through UTREx, and, - Complete the course instruction